-Action to take: Offering a choice of behaviour Having an individual chat with the child in class time Speaking respectfully but firmly about their choices Warn child of the consequences of continuing their behaviour (see appendix 4) Saying a student's name Proximal praise Reward other pupils showing desired behaviour STAGE 3 Name calling (more serious) Yellow Card Throwing small missiles e.g. paper or erasers Hiding other peoples' belongings Lying Refusing to co-operate/arguing Running around the classroom Being rude to an adult Failing to abide by Stage 1 or 2 warnings Sexist language Action to take: Pupil will place yellow card in 'Good to be Green' pocket.
-It will remain there for the day.
-If the yellow card is given in the afternoon, it will remain for the next day's morning session.
+(and amount in A)

+(see appendix 4)

+Saying a student's name

+Proximal praise

+Reward other pupils showing desired behaviour

+STAGE 3 Name calling (more serious)

+Yellow Card Throwing small missiles e.g. paper or erasers

+Hiding other peoples' belongings

+Lying

+Refusing to co-operate/arguing

+Running around the classroom

+Being rude to an adult

+Failing to abide by Stage 1 or 2 warnings

+Sexist language

+Action to take:

-Pupil will forego minutes of playtime or a morning detention Issue a final verbal sanction (red card)
+Pupil will forego minutes of playtime or a morning detention

+Issue a final verbal sanction (red card)

 Give the child time out to think

 Child to write an apology note

 Child to write a behaviour reflection sheet (Appendix 5)

 Asking the child to move seats/tables

-STAGE 4 Red Card

-Repeated yellow card offence.
+STAGE 4 Repeated yellow card offence.

+Red Card

 RED:

-A child is moved to red if they have continued to display unacceptable behaviour despite being given opportunities to improve their behaviour through the previous coloured stages.
-The child will be issued with a red slip which details the reasons why the child has been moved to the red stage
+A child is moved to red if they have continued to display unacceptable

+behaviour despite being given opportunities to improve their

+behaviour through the previous coloured stages.

-The parent(s)/carer(s) of the child will be informed by the class teacher via a phone call and/or a red slip sent home in the child's home school journal (see appendix 2)
+The parent(s)/carer(s) of the child will be informed by the class

+teacher via a phone call/face to face and a red slip sent home in the

+child's bag (see appendix 2)

-A child who is moved to red will stay on the red section for the remainder of the day.
-They will also have to give up 15 minutes of their morning play or of their lunch time depending on the time of the incident - here they will complete a reflection sheet (see appendix 5) and issue an apology to the person that requires it with an restorative justice approach (see appendix 3)
+A child who is moved to red will stay on the red section for the

+remainder of the day.
+They will also have to give up 15 minutes of

+their morning play or of their lunch time depending on the time of

+the incident - here they will complete a reflection sheet (see

+appendix 5) and issue an apology to the person that requires it with a

+restorative justice approach ( see appendix 3)

+Child could be moved to a parallel class

+The state of the state of parameters and the state of the

+All red slips are recorded and monitored

+STAGE 5 A child can also be automatically moved to red if they display any of

+Automatic Red Card the following:

+leaving the room without permission

+verbally abusive towards others, including using racist and/or

+homophobic language

+sexual harassment, Sexual comments, remarks, jokes and online

+sexual